lirantal/Proactive-Controls-for-JavaScript-Supply-Chain-Security/README.md

 * `yarn install --frozen-lockfile`.
 * `npm ci`.

+### Pin trusted versions of CI plugins

+CI systems and their ecosystem may provide 3rd-party plugins to assist in the build process.
+Using these creates an exposure to supply chain security concerns.

+- ✅ Always use an immutable version tag such as a stable release (`v1`) or a version hash
+- ❌ Do not use a `latest` or `master` version modifiers, which could resolve in CI run-time to unvetted and potentially malicious versions of artifacts that they pull in during the build.

 ## Secure use of Package Registries

 ### Avoid publishing secrets to the npm registry